fireflycons/tips-for-CKA-CKAD-CKS/README.md

 and add your exports and aliases at the end of the file.
 Hitting `SHIFT + G` will take you directly to the last line.

+After saving this, close the terminal and open a new one.
+Your saved settings will now be active.

 # Links